Graduation-Project-2020/Localized-Bump-Detection-LBD-/README.md

 - Mobile Application: If the user does not have the device, he can download the mobile application and get a notification if there is a bump nearby.
                       But the user that only has the mobile application can not get a notification if the bump is not saved in the database.

-Graduation Project of Electronics and Communication Department at Faculty of Engineering, Alexandria University.
+A Graduation Project from the Electronics and Communication Department at Faculty of Engineering, Alexandria University.

 Supervisor: Dr. Aida A. Elshafie